lynch829/apc524_CT/README.md

     - ./demo/    contains codes for demonstrating usage of this software.
     - ./output/  default location for exporting HDF5 files.
     - ./bin/     binary executable files produced by make.

+### Demostration Usage

+* demoAna2D: demoAna2D is a demo for 2D Analytical functions to do X-ray simulation and reconstruction.
+Five analytical functions can be chosen.
+They are "Batman", Gauss2D, Rectangle, Circle and Triangle.
+Output is located in the directory ./output/outAna2D.h5.
+   * USAGE: ./bin/demoAna2D (number).  number is 0~5 0: Batman, 1: Gauss2D, 2: Circle, 3: Rectangle, 4: Triangle
+* demoAna3D: demoAna3D is a demo for 3D analytical functions to do X-ray simulation and reconstruction.
+Four analytical functions can be chosen.
+They are Gauss3D, heart, sphere, cube.
+Output is located in the directory ./output/outAna2D.h5.
+   * USAGE: ./bin/demoAna3D (number). number is 0~3 0: Gauss3D, 1: Heart, 2: Sphere, 3: Cube
+* demoNum2D: This demo loads a hdf5 file from external sources and output a numerical surface that is the reconstructed image of the origin one.
+If input from command line is 1, then the default image spine.h5 will be loaded.
+If input from command line is the path of a hdf5 file specified by the user, then the user-specified file will be loaded.
+File name of output of this demo is outNum2D.h5.
+* demoNum3D: This demo loads a hdf5 file from external sources and output a numerical volume that is the reconstructed image of the origin one.
+If input from command line is 1, then the default image spine.h5 will be loaded.
+If input from command line is the path of a hdf5 file specified by the user, then the user-specified file will be loaded.
+File name of output of this demo is outNum3D.h5.